lelloc/doc-admin/content/ticket-settings/auto-responses.rst

 Auto Response Variables
 -----------------------

-Using variables in automatic responses is possible.
-Variables, known as OTRS tags, are replaced by OTRS when generating the mail.
-Find a list of available tags stems for automatic responses at the bottom of both add and edit screens.
+Using variables in the text makes it possible to personalize messages.
+Variables, known as OTRS tags, are replaced by OTRS when generating the message.
+Find a list of available tags stems for this resource at the bottom of both add and edit screens.

 .. figure:: images/auto-response-variables.png
    :alt: Auto Response Variables